kranners/frappuccino/docs/Arrays.md

 #### Example

-Sort a list of numbers.
+Sort a list of numbers:

 ```javascript
 const costs = [1, 2, 11, 5, 55, 6, 12];